Grieving husband dies after wife is slain in Texas rampage

 The couple’s oldest child, Cristian, is a Marine.
 The couple’s other son, Jose, attends Texas State University.
 Their eldest daughter, Lyliana, is a high school sophomore, while her younger sister is in the seventh grade.

-“Mrs. Irma Garcia was my mentor when I began teaching,” her colleague Allison McCullough wrote when Irma was named teacher of the year.
-“The wealth of knowledge and patience that she showed me was life changing.”

-For five years, Irma co-taught with Eva Mireles, who also was killed.
+For five years, Garcia co-taught with Eva Mireles, who also was killed.

 The suspect, Salvador Ramos, was inside the classroom for more than an hour before he was killed in a shootout with law enforcement, authorities said.